phR0ze/tech-docs/src/development/languages/rust/mobile/android/README.md

 * `NativeActivity` - deprecated older integration

 ### xbuild
 Rust cross compile automation assistance for mobile.
-Supports Rust native and Flutter
+Supports Rust native and Flutter.
+I was able to create a new project with `x new <project>` and build and install it to an Android emulator and it worked!

 **References**
 * [rust xbuild github](https://github.com/rust-mobile/xbuild)